Abdelrahman-Amen/Applying-different-unsupervised-learning-techniques/README.md

-Goal and Update Process:
+# Goal and Update Process:
 Our goal is to identify the unsupervised clustering technique that best captures the inherent patterns and structures within our dataset.
 Throughout this process, we'll iteratively update our analysis, considering algorithmic strengths, weaknesses, and the unique characteristics of our data.

-Summary:
+# Summary
 Choosing the Right Algorithm:
 DBSCAN for robustness to noise and arbitrary cluster shapes.
 GMM for probabilistic soft assignments and Gaussian-distributed data.